SaraRodriguez18/Grass_pollen_allergen-prediction-model/README.md

 # Grass pollen and allergen prediction in Ourense
-This repository contains my final degree thesis focused on analyzing and modeling the concentration of *Poaceae* pollen and allergens in the atmosphere of Ourense (Spain).
+This repository contains my final degree thesis in Environmental Sciences, focused on analyzing and modeling the concentration of *Poaceae* pollen and allergens in the atmosphere of Ourense (Spain).

 ## Project overview
 The project aimed to study how pollen and allergen concentrations vary over time and how they are influenced by meteorological variables such as:
-- temperature
+- Temperature
-- precipitation
+- Precipitation
-- relative humidity
+- Relative humidity
-- sunshine hours
+- Sunshine hours
-- wind speed
+- Wind speed

 Two predictive models were developed:
-- one for pollen concentration
+- 1 model for pollen concentration
-- one for allergen concentration
+- 1 model for allergen concentration

 ## Objectives
 - Analyze the concentration of *Poaceae* pollen and allergens in the atmosphere of Ourense